At the tail end of the 19th century, the advent of steel allowed for the construction of ever

 This algorithm was written in Grasshopper for Rhino and utilizes the Wasp plugin.

-These speculations were plotted with a modified cnc router, and 3d printer to create plan drawings.
+I have plotted these speculations with a modified 3d printer and a cnc router with a custom plotting head to create plan drawings.